raae/queen.raae.codes/content/landing/done-for-you-image-cdn-upgrade-of-your-gatsby-source-plugin/index.md

     content: main, cta
 ---

-And "But you guys are keeping up with the newest Gatsby updates right?
+And maybe she'll also say "But you guys are keeping up with the newest Gatsby updates right?
 Giving me the fastest possible builds, right?
 Right?"

-<cite>— Queen Raae, Cap'n Ola and Pirate Princess Lillian</cite>